-Change your FIR filter implementation to use 9 instances of the special multiplier instead of the operator.
-You will need to import the multiplier at the top of your bluespec code.
+Change your FIR filter implementation to use 9 instances of the multistage multiplier instead of the \ operator.
+You will need to import the Multiplier package at the top of your bluespec code.
 You might wish to use a vector to make it less tedious to instantiate 9 multipliers.

-Because the multiplier takes multiple cycles to perform a multiplication, you can no longer perform the entire thing in a single rule.
+Because the multiplier takes multiple cycles to perform a multiplication, you can no longer perform an entire iteration with a single atomic action.
 You will need to break apart the single rule into multiple rules.
 One rule should initiate each of the 9 multiplication operations you need to perform for a new sample by calling the putOperands method on each of the 9 multiplier instances.
 A second rule should be used to collect the results of each multiplication and perform the sum of those.